thecuvii/blurrio/README.md

 ## Credit

-This package is simply a tiny wrapper for [StackBlur.js](https://github.com/flozz/StackBlur).
+This package is simply a tiny wrapper for [StackBlur.js](https://github.com/flozz/StackBlur) and [Sharp](https://github.com/lovell/sharp).